Dividend Aristocrats, Kings & Other Stock Market Royalty (2023)

 Increasing yield doesn’t make sense to me.
 How do you increase yield?
 I guess you could either raise the amount of the dividend or dilute the shares, but that wouldn’t be very aristocratic.

-3. Nancy Schmoyer says
+Nancy Schmoyer

 Hello..
 I am recently retired and have been managing the family nest egg since 1980.
 I need a free dividend calendar to track my dividend stocks pay date etc. Any suggestions?
 I signed up for Personal Capitol and don’t really need the month to month cash flow tracking for normal life finances.. but I would like something that categorizes my stocks according to multiple things ..like sector and month paid out and per cent of total personal NAV , current update on yields etc.